Location: Alcudia, Mallorca, Balearic Islands, Spain

-Roman consul Quintus Caecilius Metellus conquered Mallorca around 123 BC and it is thought that Pollentia was founded between 70 and 60 BC during Pompey’s bid to vanquish pirates from the Mediterranean.
-Pollentia soon became the main urban settlement on the island, named a Roman colony during the reign of Augustus.
+Roman consul Quintus Caecilius Metellus conquered Mallorca around 123 BC and it is thought that Pollentia was founded between 70 and 60 BC during Pompey’s successful quest to vanquish pirates from the Mediterranean.
+Pollentia soon became the main urban settlement on the island, and was named a Roman colony during the reign of Augustus (27 BC to 14).

 Minimum Length of Stay for Volunteers: 4 weeks